Skip To Content

 A transparent firm will willingly share its rate sheet and abide by it.
 They should provide itemized invoices on request and without hesitancy.
 Client billing preferences should be customizable and established for future engagements.

-Clients should expect high definition video files in MPEG-4, rather than common, outdated formats like MPEG-1.
+Clients should expect high definition video files in MPEG-4, rather than common, outdated file formats like MPEG-1.
 The best firms have videographers, proficient in picture-in-picture (PIP) and ELMO document cameras, and trained in the production of high quality videos.

-Compliance Knowledge
+4. Compliance Knowledge in Every Jurisdiction

 Do you know the rules for requesting expedited transcripts, changing your mind about witness signatures, going on and off the record, who is responsible for 0&1 costs and the court reporter ethics guidelines for general fair dealing?
+These rules are important for court reporters and clients alike, ensuring every record supports the integrity of the justice system.

 With a trusted court reporting service, clients see: